 The second picture talks about adolescence and becoming an adult.
 For me, it was a difficult time with drug-related violence, unemployment, and a sense of uselessness.
 Along with all this, there was the experience of exclusion from the city and the outside world.
 However, for me adolescence became the time I discovered love, dreams, studies, and travel.
 Yet this was a fate from which most of us were barred by that exclusion from the world surrounding us.

 Sadly, some people left us far too soon, victims of this violence.

 The third picture shows us a people, excluded yet never losing hope that we could improve our lives through hard work.
 A few did manage to integrate, but for almost all, their past caught up with them.

 Yet even while the city remains closed off, they continue to look for a place they can call their own.

 - Very often, despite their tenacity, they stay where they are, taking almost no part in the city’s life.
-And we don’t want to see them.
-We don’t understand these people and wish only to never run into them again.
+And society doesn’t want to see them.
+Others don’t understand these people and wish only to never run into them again.